BodoBookhagen/BodoBookhagen.github.io/_pages/about.md

 **Research:**  My research explores transport processes both within the Earth (vertical tectonics) and on the Earth’s surface (geomorphology), with particular emphasis on hydrologic and atmospheric drivers.
 I focus on quantifying Earth-surface processes through:

-i.
-Remote sensing data and techniques
+1. Remote sensing data and techniques
 2. In-situ and field measurements
 3. Geochemical analyses
 4. Time series and data analytics